Chart of Accounts

 AI cleanup suggestions

-Suggest Cleanup is read-only and returns merge/reclassify suggestions, each with the affected ledgers you can feed straight into a merge:
+Suggest Cleanup returns merge/reclassify suggestions with the affected ledgers you can feed straight into a merge.
+Suggestions count against your plan's monthly AI quota.

 Deleting vs. archiving